 The area around Les Baux-de-Provence has many quarries.
-One of them is turned into a huge exhibition hall that shows amazing multimedia shows.
+Each year, one of them turns into a huge exhibition hall that shows amazing multimedia shows.
 The theme of Les Carrières de Lumières changes every year.
 This year the colourful show combines Picasso and Flower Power.
-A definite must-go if you ask me!
+A definite must-see if you ask me!

 A dear friend of mine spent her holidays in the Vaucluse and invited me to go and see this light show in a former quarry.
-As I don’t know this area very well, I was very curious to go, also because she showed me pictures of last year’s show.
+As I don’t know this area very well, I was very curious to go, especially after she showed me pictures of last year’s show.
 First, we had a lovely lunch at Les Baux-de-Provence (which is a real treasure as well).

 Pierre du Midi

-The former quarry is the perfect place to show art in a different way.
+The former quarry is the perfect place to display art in a different way.
 First of all, there is the quarry itself.
 With its immense space and 14-metre high walls it kind of looks like a stone cathedral.
-Second: when adding light and music, you get a true spectacle.
-And finally, since the beginning of 2012 the theme changes yearly.
-The masterpieces of great artists are projected on the floor and walls, from Van Gogh to Chagall and from Bosch to Picasso this year.
+Second of all: when you add light and music, you get a true spectacle.
+And finally, since its launch in 2012 the theme changes yearly.
+Masterpieces by great artists are projected on the floor and walls, from Van Gogh to Chagall and from Bosch to Picasso.

-My friend suggested to buy my ticket in advance, and luckily I did.
-This way I could skip the waiting line and immediately enter this utterly fantastic exhibition.
-There are two shows; I came in the middle of the Picasso one.
+My friend suggested I buy my ticket in advance, and lucky I did.
+This way, I could skip the queue and go straight into this utterly fantastic exhibition.
+There are two shows; I arrived in the middle of the Picasso one.
 After Picasso there was a little break, but soon enough the even brighter Flower Power show started.
-Les Carrières de Lumières works with top-notch and high-performance technology to create these extraordinary audio-visual shows.
-No less than 70 video projectors are used to immerse yourself in a completely different world.
-Standing in the moving decor, giant images floated under, next and above me, accompanied by great music.
+Les Carrières de Lumières works with top-notch, high-performance technology to create these extraordinary audio-visual shows.
+The artists use no less than 70 video projectors to immerse yourself in a completely different world.
+I was standing in the moving decor, giant images floated under me, next to me and above me, all accompanied by great music.
 I absolutely loved it!